Determining evolutionary equations from a single passive boundary observation: Joint recovery in TAT/PAT

 Therefore,

 We now invoke Lemma~\ref{lem:R_L2_N1} for the two configurations $(f,c)$ and $(\tilde f,\tilde c)$.
-Under the regularity assumptions in Theorem \ref{thm:unique_f_c}, together with \eqref{eq:regualrity u} and the decay estimate \eqref{eq:td1}, for each fixed $k>0$ the temporal Fourier transforms $\hat u(\cdot,k)$ and $\widehat{\tilde u}(\cdot,k)$ are well defined and satisfy the spatial regularity
+Under the regularity convention stated at the beginning of this section, together with \eqref{eq:regualrity u} and the decay estimate \eqref{eq:td1}, for each fixed $k>0$ the temporal Fourier transforms $\hat u(\cdot,k)$ and $\widehat{\tilde u}(\cdot,k)$ are well defined and satisfy the spatial regularity

 In particular, the assumptions of Lemma~\ref{lem:R_L2_N1} are satisfied for both pairs, and the corresponding remainder terms are well defined.
 Thus there exist $k_0\ge 1$ and constants $C,\tilde C>0$, independent of $k$, such that for all $k\ge k_0$,